-There is no sound coming from your Logitech G933 headset?
-You’re certainly not the only one troubled by such an audio issue.
-Luckily, you can fix it in easy steps.
+No sound coming from your Logitech G933 headset?
+You’re certainly not the only one troubled by such issue.
+Don’t worry.
+This issue can be fixed in easy steps.

 Here are 5 fixes proven by other users to solve the Logitech G933 no sound problem.
 You don’t have to try them all; just work your way down the list until you find the one that does the trick.